 Director of Sponsorships & Special Events

 Megan joined the Falmouth Road Race management team as the Health & Fitness Expo Manager in 2012.
 Having previously worked for New Seabury, Megan holds over 20 years of experience in event planning and business.
 As a Falmouth native, Megan is actively involved the community, and enjoys volunteering at her daughters’ schools through the VIPS program, and with the Falmouth Running Club.
 Megan’s husband and two daughters also share her love of service and the Falmouth Road Race and are frequent volunteers and runners of the race.

-Andrea brings many years of experience in sales and service to managing the Numbers for Nonprofits and Patrons and Benefactors programs.
+Andrea brings many years of experience in sales and service to managing the Numbers for Nonprofits and Patrons and Race Benefactor programs.
 Having grown up in Falmouth, she has participated in many aspects of the Falmouth Road Race from water station volunteer with her FHS freshman class to running the race multiple times in her teens and 20s.
 She lives in East Falmouth with her husband and two children.
 In her free time, she enjoys paddle boarding in the early morning, baking pies, and reading at the beach.

 Brian is co-volunteer manager of the race with his wife, Kerri.
-He has lived in Falmouth for 23 years but has spent time here in the summers since he was a child.
+He has lived in Falmouth for 26 years and has spent time here in the summers since he was a child.
 He has run the race many times over the years and has also volunteered with his children’s athletic teams for different road race events.
 He has always been a big supporter of the race and all it does for Falmouth and surrounding communities.
 Brian is also a History Teacher and Department Head at Mashpee-Middle High School.
 Besides teaching, Brian enjoys boating, swimming, and attending his children’s sporting events.